 *Original donation matched by the Michael R. Bloomberg Student Aid Match initiative.

-Established to support graduate piano students in memory of Grace Spofford, who got a Teaching Certificate from Peabody in 1913 and a certificate in organ in 1916.
+Established to support graduate piano students in memory of Grace Spofford, who received a Teaching Certificate from Peabody in 1913 and a certificate in organ in 1916.
 She then went on to work in the Conservatory Dean’s office, and later became Dean of The Curtis Institute.

 Established in 2015 by the estate of Dorothy Fahey Stanley.
 The recipient of this scholarship is required to perform annually at Vantage House in Columbia, Maryland, or its successor institution.